 (e) of his or her right to have present during any interviews or meetings attended by the respondent a representative capable of providing advice to the respondent.

-[Regulation 16 amended in Gazette 5 Nov 2010 p.
+[Regulation 16 amended: Gazette 5 Nov 2010 p.
 5572.]

 17. Procedures prescribed (Act s.
 83(1)(a))